jdoey/event-organizer-discord-bot/README.md

 **commands:**

 **;setembedchannel**
-    -prompts user who called command to enter the channel id of the channel they wish to send the embedded message
+    -prompts user who called command to enter:

+    the channel id of the channel they wish to send the embedded message

     -sets the channel in which the embedded messages will be sent by the bot